Street and Yard Light Programs

 Report a lighting problem

-Notice extinguished or flickering streetlights or billed yard lights?
+Notice burned out or flickering streetlights or billed yard lights?
 It's our job to fix it, so let us know.
-Report any lighting issues to us immediately, and we'll be there.
+Report any lighting issues to us and we'll be there.

 Our LED Streetlight Change Out Program

 Energy efficient LED lights last 2-3 times longer than regular bulbs, and produce brighter illumination.
 So, why not use them more?
-In 2015, we kicked off a five-year plan to replace nearly 30,000 company-owned streetlights with energy efficient LED lights.
+At the current time, the majority of Avista's company-owned streetlights have been replaced with LEDs.

 - Energy efficient: use about 50 percent less energy than current sodium lights.